sencha/ext-react/packages/ext-react-classic-demo/README.md

-# ExtReact Classic Boilerplate
+# ExtReact Classic Demo

-A foundation for React apps that use the Ext JS modern toolkit.
+A demo for React apps that use the Ext JS classic toolkit.

 ## Requirements